IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

-It must be noted that {{misconfig}} of this document only provides reasonable assurance against misconfiguration but does not prevent an hostile network access provider to advertise wrong information that could lead applications or hosts to select a hostile PvD.
+It must be noted that {{misconfig}} of this document only provides reasonable assurance against misconfiguration but does not prevent a hostile network access provider from advertising incorrect information that could lead applications or hosts to select a hostile PvD.

 Users cannot be assumed to be able to meaningfully differentiate between